 Drupal works on any web server with PHP support.

-Security note: Some security features are only provided for Apache and IIS through the use of .htaccess and web.config files.
-You are responsible for recreating these features when using a different webserver.
+Security note: Some security features are only provided for Apache and (to a lesser extent) IIS through the use of .htaccess and web.config files.
+You are responsible for recreating these features when not using Apache.

 Apache is the most commonly used web server for Drupal.
 Drupal will work on Apache 2.x hosted on UNIX/Linux, OS X, or Windows.